 |London Chess Classic (2017)|

-Played in London, England 1-11 December, as the fifth and final leg of the Grand Chess Tour 2017.
-The ten participants played nine games at classical time control for a total prize fund of $300,000.
+The 9th London Chess Classic took place in London, England, 1-11 December, as the 5th and final leg of the Grand Chess Tour 2017, and as the main event of the London Chess Classic Festival.
+Rest days: 2 & 7 December.
+The 10 participants played 9 games at classical time control for a total prize fund of $300,000.
 The event was won by Caruana after four tiebreak games* vs Nepomniachtchi.
-Official site: http://www.londonchessclassic.com/.
 Crosstable with Grand Chess Tour points (GP):

 Grand Chess Tour final standings after GCT Paris (Par), Your Next Move (YNM), Sinquefield Cup (Snq), Saint Louis Rapid & Blitz (StL) and London Chess Classic (LCC):

 Elo 1 2 3 4 5 6 7 8 9 0 GP

 =1 Caruana 2799 * ½ ½ ½ ½ ½ ½ 1 1 1 6 12

 =1 Nepomniachtchi 2729 ½ * 1 ½ ½ ½ ½ ½ 1 1 6 10

 =3 Carlsen 2837 ½ 0 * ½ ½ ½ 1 ½ ½ 1 5 7